Farama-Foundation/SuperSuit/README.md

 ## Release History

+Version 2.0.1 (September 11, 2020):

+Switched image resizing backend from lycon to opencv.

 Version 2.0.0 (September 8, 2020):

 Added versioning to wrappers.
 Wrappers are now named `<wrapper>_v0`, for example `frame_skip_v0`.
 Note that this will break all imports!